Evolver/File-Uploader/README.md

 <h3>Step 1 - Make a File Uploader bundle you need</h3>

-<i>Right now File Uploader consists of multiple JavaScript (<b>*.js</b>) source code files.
-It's because of File Uploader's modular design, which allows to use File Uploader with any library's (like jQuery or Prototype.js) native API.
-In the future, File Uploader will be shipped in packages meant to be used with specific JavaScript library (for example - jQuery package, Prototype.js package and so on).
-When <b>File Uploader packaging will come true</b>, you will have to include <b>single *.js file in your webpage</b> to use File Uploader.</i>

-But now, while File Uploader packages are yet to be implemented, to use File Uploader you have include four separate File Uploader source code parts in your webpage:
+To use File Uploader you have include four separate File Uploader source code parts in your webpage:

 <ol>
   <li>Dependent library (such as jQuery, Prototype.js or something else) and it's binding for FileUploader [located in <b>src/js/dep/</b>]</li>